-Since the Delek/Alon Merger, we have focused efforts on developing a 250-mile gathering system in the Permian Basin with existing connectivity to our Big Spring, Texas refinery as well as a third party pipeline system accessing Colorado City and future direct connectivity to Midland.
-This gathering system provides Delek with access to crude directly from wellheads which we expect to provide improvement in refining performance and cost structure while also providing a foundation for building a new midstream income source.
-As of December 31, 2019, approximately 177 miles of the gathering system were completed and operational.
+Additionally, since the Delek/Alon Merger and through 2019, we have also focused efforts on developing a 250-mile gathering system in the Permian Basin with existing connectivity to our Big Spring, Texas refinery as well as a third party pipeline system accessing Colorado City and future direct connectivity to Midland, Texas ("Midland") (the "Big Spring Gathering System").
+This gathering system provides Delek with access to crude directly from wellheads which we expect to provide improvement in refining performance and cost structure while also providing a foundation for continuing to build new midstream income sources.
+As of December 31, 2019, approximately 178 miles of the gathering system were completed and operational.
+Effective March 31, 2020, we sold the Big Spring Gathering System to Delek Logistics, which allowed us to integrate the operation of the system into our logistics segment and enhance our return from our controlling ownership in Delek Logistics.
+See further discussion in Note 6 of our consolidated financial statements included in Item 8.
+Financial Statements and Supplementary Data, of this Annual Report on Form 10-K.